TrevorJamesH/browser-games/Contract.md

 [x] React is used for DOM manipulation code

-[x] Tetris game can be found at public/chess.html

 [x] The board can scale to the window size

-[x] Game page is linked from public/index.html
+[x] Game page is linked from src/index.html

 [x] Tetris game is playable